audioxide/data/data/posts/20171004-reviews-wolf-alice-visions-of-a-life.md

 author: marcus-lawrence

 review: >-
   Rock releases over the past few years haven’t quite scratched the sweet spot, and there’s been somewhat of a dearth of genuinely exciting new talent.
-Brandon Flowers recently commented in [an interview with *Noisey*](https://noisey.vice.com/en_uk/article/mbb9n8/the-killers-arent-dead-yet) that new bands simply 'aren’t good enough' to make waves.
+Brandon Flowers recently commented in [an interview with *Noisey*](https://noisey.vice.com/en_uk/article/mbb9n8/the-killers-arent-dead-yet) that new bands simply ‘aren’t good enough’ to make waves.
 2017 doesn’t have an answer to [The Strokes](/reviews/the-strokes-first-impressions-of-earth), or Interpol, he claims.
 Much like The Killers’ output, Flowers is both spot-on and wildly off the mark.
 Maybe it’s naïve of me to expect a Vegas-based musician to be familiar with a group widely earmarked as the next best British band, but if he was I’m sure he’d have held his tongue.

   Wolf Alice are, quite simply, one of the most electrifying acts going right now. [*My Love is Cool*](/reviews/wolf-alice-my-love-is-cool) was a great debut, full of potential that was easy to notice but clearly not yet fully realized.
 With *Visions of a Life* that potential hasn’t quite been tapped in its entirety, but that doesn’t mean Wolf Alice haven’t put out a frontrunner for album of the year.